Asbestos and mesothelioma claims

 No Win No Fee asbestos related lung cancer compensation claims

 Slater and Gordon is one of the UK's best-known asbestos related lung cancer compensation claims firms, offering extensive knowledge of asbestos-related diseases and the claims process.
 Contact us right away on freephone or and we will call you.

 Talk to us about asbestos related lung cancer claimsContact us

 What is asbestos related lung cancer?

-With asbestos related lung cancer, asbestos fibres become lodged in the lung tissue and scar over time and develop into tumors.
+With asbestos related lung cancer, asbestos fibres become lodged in the lung tissue and scar over time and develop into tumours.
 It's caused by breathing in asbestos dust.
-The asbestos fibres become lodged in the lung tissue and scar over time, causing irritation, and eventually develop into tumors.
+The asbestos fibres become lodged in the lung tissue and scar over time, causing irritation, and eventually develop into tumours.

 Lung cancer will only be caused by asbestos where the amount of exposure to asbestos dust has been very heavy.

 Asbestos is the most common cause of lung cancer after smoking and they often act together which increases the risk of lung cancer occurring.
 In many cases, asbestos and smoking will both be the cause of lung cancer rather than one or the other.

 There are various causes of lung cancer, such as smoking, which is the most common cause.
 However, if you've been exposed to asbestos, for instance, if you used to work with asbestos many years ago, your lung cancer may be asbestos related.